McJoe21Dev/api-docs/apis/packages.md

 ---
-description: An API for packages I host on my website
+description: An API for download packages I host on my website
 ---

 # 📦 Packages API

 ### How to get a package <a href="#get" id="get"></a>

-You can get any package if you know its id and just send request this to endpoint and it will give you the basics of what you need.
+You can get any package if you know its id and just send request this to endpoint and it will give you the data of what you need to do the things you want with the API.

 {% swagger baseUrl="https://api.mcjoe21.com/" method="get" path="packages/get" summary="Gets information about a package hosted on the website." %}
 {% swagger-description %}